Under current restrictions...... COUNSELLING IS ALLOWED

 and bubbling over.

-I work from a cosy, quiet room with it's private entrance, within Ashley Bank House, (DG13 0AN)which is found on the A7 as you approach Langholm High Street from the south.
-There is ample free parking on site and the bus stop (X95) is just at the bottom of the driveway.
+I work from a cosy, quiet room with it's private entrance, 88 High Street which is found on the A7 as you approach Langholm High Street from the south.
+There is ample free parking and the bus stop (X95) both close by .
 Langholm is conveniently located within easy reach of Carlisle, Hawick and all areas in North Cumbria, Dumfries and Galloway and the Scottish Borders.

 GET IN TOUCH